X Frame Scaffolding

 Frame scaffolding is a type of support structure used in construction work.
+It is one of the most commonly used types of scaffolding.

 The “X” shape provides superior strength and resistance to lateral movement, making it ideal for certain construction tasks where stability is crucial.